willwade/tts-wrapper/README.md

 print(voices)
 ```

-NB: All voices will have a id, dict of language_codes, display_name and gender.
+NB: All voices will have a id, dict of language_codes, name and gender.
 Just note not all voice engines provide gender

 ### Voice Selection